VMBlakelock/Github_Profile/README.md

 # Github_Profile - Vickie Blakelock

-##Hello there welcome to my Github_Profile!

 ### Vickie Blakelock 👋

-### Welcome, to my Github Profile - Hey there i'm Vickie!
+### Welcome, to my Github Profile
-## Good to meet you!
 ## A Full Stack Software Development Student with Code Institute

 ---

 - I’m currently working as a Project Manager alongside working through the Code Institute Full Stack Web Development course.
-- On completion of the course I hope to gain work in web development.
+- On completion of the course I hope to gain work in software development.
+- Currently loving all aspects of the course - not sure which route I will head down yet.
-- My current projects for code institute modules are live on Github, feel free to take a look - however after the course intend to grow my portfolio.
+- My personal projects for code institute modules are live on Github, feel free to take a look - however after the course intend to grow my portfolio.

 ---